Skip to content

 Can the results be applied to your local population?

-These results can be applied to the Irish and UK context.
-One slight difference would be the presence of Lyme disease, present in Ireland and the UK, not seen in these study sites.
+These results can be applied to the Irish and UK contexts.
+One slight difference would be the presence of Lyme disease, which is present in Ireland and the UK but not seen in these study sites.

 Do the results fit with other available evidence?